geeboss/gee_boss/README.md

 In essence you can reach out to me, through my mail *geebolu261@gmail.com*.
 I would add other ways of reaching out to me, for now stay put.
+I would also be updating this readme file from time to time as I see fit Incase you did not know I am using a book to learn Java programming language.
+I would add the book here so you can access it also.